 User retention is once again top of the list with 47% of respondents perceiving it as the biggest influence on revenue to at least a moderate or considerable degree.
 Persuading gamers to make purchases and user acquisition cost were also highly likely to impact directly on the revenue.

-In terms of security threats, piracy was significantly associated with revenue loss with 33% saying that it had a moderate or significant impact on their income, followed by 26% for cheating and 14% for tampering.
+In terms of game cybersecurity threats, piracy was significantly associated with revenue loss with 33% saying that it had a moderate or significant impact on their income, followed by 26% for cheating and 14% for tampering.

 Follow our blog to learn more about the current needs and pain points experienced by mobile game developers worldwide.